zergaloid/gulp-web-include/README.md

-# gulp-html-import
+# gulp-html-include - dervied from gulp-html-import
-> A gulp plugin which can import .html files into .html files
+> A gulp plugin which can include .html files AND on-the-web HTML in other .html files

 ## Usage
-First, install `gulp-html-import` as a devDependency:
+First, install `gulp-html-include` as a devDependency:
 ```
-npm install gulp-html-import --save-dev
+npm install gulp-html-include --save-dev
 ```
 Then add it to the `gulpfile.js`:
 ```
-var htmlImport = require('gulp-html-import');
+var htmlImport = require('gulp-html-include');

 gulp.task('import', function () {
     gulp.src('./demo/index.html')